Glossary of HR Terms

 It’s advisable to review and update your orientation program annually or whenever significant changes occur within the organization, such as updates to policies, procedures, or shifts in company culture.
 Keeping the program current ensures that new hires receive accurate and relevant information.

-A successful orientation sets a positive tone for the entire employee lifecycle, impacting job satisfaction, performance, and retention.
-As new employees transition smoothly into their roles, they become part of a well-aligned workforce, capable of propelling the organization toward its goals.
+When done right, orientation sets a positive tone for the entire employee lifecycle, impacting job satisfaction, performance, and retention.
+As new employees transition smoothly into their roles, they become part of a well-aligned workforce, capable of propelling yourorganization toward its goals.

 Want to learn more about employee orientation and onboarding?
 Watch “From Stress to Success: Enboarder’s Onboarding Walkthrough” on demand.